-The Center for Euro-Atlantic Studies (CEAS) is an independent socio-liberal think-tank organization founded in 2007 in Belgrade, Serbia.
+The Center for Euro-Atlantic Studies (CEAS) is an independent liberal think-tank organization founded in 2007 in Belgrade, Serbia.

 The motto which the CEAS follows in its work is “Progress, Determination, Influence”.